How would treating time as a variable that we can influence change the way we behave and the choices we make?

 It hurts us all when we don’t give ourselves the opportunity to benefit from feedback loops by learning from mistakes.

 Anybody who has had a mortgage or savings account understands the power of compounding interest.
 Over a long enough time frame the impact can be significant.
 And the same is true of any system where we can learn from experience - taking the output from one experience and using it to inform our behaviour in the future.
-As Warren Buffett says, “there is much to be said for just putting one foot in front of the other every day”.
+We can cover a huge distance just by putting one foot in front of the other every day.
 But, we need to allow time for the benefits to accumulate.

 It hurts us all when we rush to do all we can, while there’s still time, and so do a little bit of everything poorly rather than doing anything well.